boazbk/tcs/lec_06_loops.md

 LABEL("postcode")
 waiting = zero
 timeforpostcode = zero
-postcode..
+post-code...

 LABEL("end")
-maintainance # maintain value of indexincreasing variable as before condition = AND(Markposition[i],indexincreasing) # when to stop waiting.
+maintainance-code... # maintain value of indexincreasing variable as before condition = AND(Markposition[i],indexincreasing) # when to stop waiting.
 Markposition[i] = IF(condition,zero,Markposition[i]) # zero out Markposition if we are done waiting
-GOTO("postcode",AND(condition,waiting))  # If condition is one and we  were waiting then go to instruction after increment GOTO("end",waiting) # If we are still in waiting then go back to "end" skipping all the rest of the code
+GOTO("postcode",AND(condition,waiting))  # If condition is one and we  were waiting then go to instruction after increment GOTO("end",waiting) # Otherwise, if we are still in waiting then go back to "end" skipping all the rest of the code
 # (since this is another iteration of the program i keeps travelling as usual.)
 ```
 > # { .pause }